-1. Bring an 8" by 10" graph-ruled lab journal, to all lab sessions.
+1. Bring a graph-ruled lab journal, to all lab sessions.
 Your journal is your "extended memory" and should contain everything you do in the lab and all of your thoughts as you are going along.

 Your lab journal is a legal document; you should never tear pages from it.
 Your lab journal must be bound (as University of Minnesota 2077-S) and must not allow pages to be easily removed (as spiral bound notebooks).